Top 19 Budapest Instagram Spots for Epic Photos

 17. Vintage Garden

-Vintage Garden is one of my favorite breakfast places in Budapest and not only the food is delicious but the decoration is always top-notch!
+Vintage Garden is one of my favorite breakfast places in Budapest and not only is the food delicious but the decoration is always top-notch!

 They always change the decoration according to the actual seasons and holidays so the restaurant gets an entirely new look every 2-3 months.
 I’ve already been there countless times and I’m always totally blown away by the creativity!